aditishenoy35/Billing-System/README.md

 # Grocery-Store-Billing-System
 A C program simulating a grocery store inventory management and billing system.
-This project uses stacks and file handling to maintain store inventory records and provides a simple user interface for admins and customers.This program also allows administrators to manage inventory by adding, deleting, and viewing products, while customers can shop, view their cart, and generate invoices.
+This project uses stacks and file handling to maintain store inventory records and provides a simple user interface for admins and customers.
+It also allows administrators to manage inventory by adding, deleting, and viewing products, while customers can shop, view their cart, and generate invoices.

 ## Features